vishalmanchanda/p2p/API_DOCUMENTATION.md

 ## Authentication

 No authentication is required for the API requests.
-The API communicates with the local DeepSeek model directly.
+The API communicates with the local  model directly.

 ## Common Response Format